erichtang/mainboard/hardware/foras-promineo-FM/README.md

 8. changed RF trace width to comply with a SH260 (polyimide) board 2oz/1oz PCBway stackup
 ## wishlist:
 - move EPS stuff to batteryboard.
 This would relieve board density and allow for things like more avionics / breakouts / headers to be re-added.
-- re-layout/route board for an even 10/10 or 8/8 mil trace/space. for cost, reliability, and DFM gains
+- add mux to AIN5 for more analog inputs